 Your eye health is the top priority at Cooper Optometry in Santa Monica, California.
 The doctors at Cooper Optometry and their friendly staff offer the latest in advanced vision care, including routine comprehensive eye exams, to ensure good vision and ocular health.
-Dr. Cooper and Dr. Tran take extra care to find the right prescription to fit your needs and help achieve the best possible vision for your lifestyle.
+Dr. Cooper and Dr. Chung take extra care to find the right prescription to fit your needs and help achieve the best possible vision for your lifestyle.
 Using the latest technologies like Optomap® allows the doctors at Cooper Optometry to identify early signs of eye dysfunction, so you benefit from timely treatments.
 Schedule a comprehensive eye exam by phone or use the online booking feature to learn more.

 A comprehensive eye exam includes numerous tests and procedures to measure your visual accuracy and assess your overall eye health.

-Initially, Dr. Cooper or Dr. Tran may perform a visual acuity test using an eye chart to determine the sharpness and accuracy of your vision.
+Initially, Dr. Cooper or Dr. Chung may perform a visual acuity test using an eye chart to determine the sharpness and accuracy of your vision.
 She assesses how well your eyes work together, your depth perception, and how efficiently your eyes move by asking you to perform various exercises.

 During an examination of the internal structures of your eye, she uses a slit lamp, a high-powered binocular microscope.
 She may administer dilation drops to examine multiple parts of your eye -- e.g., cornea, iris, and eyelids -- looking for abnormalities or early indications of eye disease.